2d QCD and Integrability, Part II: Generalized QCD

 \institution{DESY}{Deutsches Elektronen-Synchrotron DESY, Notkestr.
 85, 22607 Hamburg, Germany} \institution{CERN}{Department of Theoretical Physics, CERN, 1211 Meyrin, Switzerland}

 \authors{Federico Ambrosino\worksat{\DESY} and Shota Komatsu\worksat{\CERN} }

-\abstract {We extend our study of integrable structures in large $N_c$ QCD$_2$ to a broad class of theories called the generalized QCD, which are given by the Lagrangian $\mathcal{L}\propto {\rm tr}\,B\wedge F- {\rm tr}\,V(B)$ coupled to quarks in the fundamental representation.
+\abstract {We extend the study of integrable structures and analyticity of the spectrum in large $N_c$ QCD$_2$ to a broad class of theories called the generalized QCD, which are given by the Lagrangian $\mathcal{L}\propto {\rm tr}\,B\wedge F- {\rm tr}\,V(B)$ coupled to quarks in the fundamental representation.
 We recast the Bethe-Salpeter equation for the meson spectrum into a TQ-Baxter equation and determine a transfer matrix in a closed form for any given polynomial $V(B)$.
-Using this reformulation, we derive the asymptotic expansion of energy levels and wavefunctions.
-Examining the analytic structure of the spectrum as a function of the coefficients of $V(B)$, we determine the region of couplings where the theory admits a positive and discrete spectrum of mesons.
+Using an associated Fredholm equation, we numerically study the analytic structures of the spectrum as a function of the coefficients of $V(B)$.
+We determine the region of couplings where the theory admits a positive and discrete spectrum of mesons.
 Furthermore, we uncover a multi-sheeted structure with infinitely many multi-critical points, where several mesons become simultaneously massless.
 Lastly, we illustrate that this structure persists in the large-representation limit of the generalized QCD with the SU(2) gauge group. }